MannyASM/Herc-TK4/README.md

 Modules
 --------
 HELLOW  - hello world module by Mainframe Concepts

+HELLOW_Listing
+- JASMCLG uses IFOX00 to assemble HELLOW
+- one of the PARM options is LIST
+- LIST generates this file via the SYSPRINT DD name
+- The program listing is piped into DSN=HERC01.TEST.LIST for further observation

 JASMTEST [J(ob) ASM(assembly) Test]
 - leverages ASMFCLG proc to assemble, link and execute an inline program (HELLOW)